balena-io-experimental/balena-plex-seedbox/README.md

 | Transmission-VPN | `/transmission` |

 You are now ready to go!
 Access each of the control panels and start configuring your settings referring to the documentation of each service.

+## Boot from USB

+The latest versions of Raspberry Pi OS (as of April 29 2021 or later) have many of the necessary changes for USB built-in and setup by default.
+If you have bought your Pi 4 recently, remove the SD card, plug in your USB drive with the OS image flashed on to it and your device will boot.

+If you have an older Raspberry Pi, you will need to update the firmware:

+1. Download and install [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/) from the Raspberry Pi website.

+2. Insert a spare micro SD card into your computer.
+Note that this card will be erased.

+3. Launch Raspberry Pi Imager and under Operating System scroll down to Misc Utility Images and left click to open the next menu.

+4. Select Bootloader and then Select USB Boot.
+This will return you to the main menu.

+5. Under Storage click on the button and select the micro SD card.
+Double check that you have the right drive before proceeding.

+6. Click on Write to download and write a configuration image to the micro SD card.
+When done remove the card from your computer.

+7. Insert the micro SD card into your Raspberry Pi 4 and power on.
+The green activity light will blink a steady pattern once the update has been completed.
+If you have an HDMI monitor attached, the screen will go green once the update is complete.
+Allow 10 seconds or more for the update to complete, do not remove the micro SD card until the update is complete.

+8. Power off the Raspberry Pi and remove the micro SD card.

+9. Check your USB drive with the OS on it is connected and then boot your device.

+Enjoy!

 ## Contributing